kalellz/Kalellz/README.md

 - 🔭 I'm currently working on being full-stack
 - 📫 How to reach me: (11) 952443450
 - ✨ Beginning of my career: 02/28/2022
-- 📚 Always trying to improve knowledge.
+- 📚 Always trying to improve knowledge
+- 💻 "Trying to be the best among the bests"
 #

 ### languages i'm learning recently